QAFerenc/PetstoreAPITest_Java-RestAssured/README.md

 Running video : https://www.youtube.com/watch?v=HFPFpn0O95Y

 Screenshot    : screenshots\test_results.png

+Test execution : the tests were executed from IntelliJ

 Code : - the source code executes the tests described in the task description

        - the code does some additional testing, such as "trying to delete already deleted pet", "trying to get not existing pet (because it was deleted)

-Test execution : the tests were executed from IntelliJ
+       - the test execution order is controlled by priority as parameter of @Test annotations.
+If priority is not set, then some tests may fail, as the test may try to delete a Pet, that was not uploaded (operation POST must preceed DELETE), etc.